bethaitman/bethsite/content/posts/ui-writing/skype-tour-part-1.md

 ---
 title: "Skype for Business: part 1"
 date: 2015-07-05
+tags: ["ui writing"]
 ---

+At work I used Lync, Microsoft’s instant messenger, until it upgraded itself to Skype for Business yesterday.
+Not only is the introduction terribly overwritten, but the online content is dreadful too.
+So this is the first in a series of blog post about what Skype and Skype for Business are doing wrong.

+To start it off, I want to point out the complexity of the introductory tour.
+7 is way too many things to go through - nobody’s going to remember all of them.

 {{< figure src="/images/skype/1-start.png" alt="Skype for Business.
 7 quick tips most people ask for" class="image-with-border" >}}